LeastAuthority/leastauthority.com/content/static/internal_docs/issue_1.rst

 We deployed the multi-retry patch to all customer storage servers.
-If you were having failures using the Tahoe-LAFS-on-S3 service due to this problem, those failures are probably.
+If you were having failures using the Tahoe-LAFS-on-S3 service due to this problem, we believe your problem is now fixed.
 Please try again and let us know (by emailing support@leastauthority.com) if it works for you now.

 lab notebook
 ============

-For complete details, see the `issue 1 lab notebook`_ that Zancas kept when performing this investigation.
+For complete details, see the `issue 1 lab notebook`_ that Zancas Wilcox kept when performing this investigation.

 .. _issue 1 lab notebook: issue_investigation/5xx_retry/expt01_howto.rst